Important Information & Reminders

 - Fulbright-led information sessions listed in Handshake “Events.”

 New York Tech is committed to creating a space that fosters meaningful dialogue and a sense of community.

-Time to Talk: Community Connections, sponsored by the Office of Student Engagement & Development, showcases our institutional dedication to becoming part of the change that needs to happen in our world.
+Time to Talk: Community Connections, sponsored by the Office of Student Life, showcases our institutional dedication to becoming part of the change that needs to happen in our world.
 Through community-wide discussions, panels, forums, and activities, Time to Talk explores matters pertaining to diversity and inclusion on micro and macro levels and contributes to a more just and equitable society.

 Stay Connected: Get Social